Simulation-based Inference with the Python Package sbijax: Additional algorithm examples

-We can then define the CMPE algorithm, simulate artificial data, fit the data to the model, and then draw samples from the approximate posterior distribution (see figure~\ref{app:mixture_model-plots-cmpe} for a visualization). \begin{CodeChunk}
+We can then define the CMPE algorithm, simulate artificial data, fit the data to the model, and then draw samples from the approximate posterior distribution (see figure~\ref{app:mixture_model-plots-cmpe} for a visualization). \begin{small}